Tinkerforge/doc/source/Software/IPConnection_Python.rst

  and *port*.
 With the IP connection itself it is possible to enumerate the available devices.
 Other then that it is only used to add Bricks and Bricklets to the connection.

-.. py:function:: IPConnection.enumerate(callback)

- :param callback: func(uid, name, stack_id, is_new)
- :rtype: None

- This method registers a callback that receives four parameters:

- * *uid* - str: The UID of the device.
- * *name* - str: The name of the device (includes "Brick" or "Bricklet" and a version number).
- * *stack_id* - int: The Stack ID of the device (you can find out the position in a stack with this).
- * *is_new* - bool: True if the device is added, false if it is removed.

- There are three different possibilities for the callback to be called.
- Firstly, the callback is called with all currently available devices in the IP connection (with *is_new* true).
-Secondly, the callback is called if a new Brick is plugged in via USB (with *is_new* true) and lastely it is called if a brick is unplugged (with *is_new* false).

- It should be possible to implement "plug 'n play" functionality with this (as is done in Brick Viewer).

 .. py:function:: IPConnection.add_device(device)